Childs, Maryland: History

 A train station called "Childs Station" opened in 1886 on the Baltimore & Ohio Railroad line.
 Until 1949, passenger trains stopped at Childs, but during ts last few years the station only handled freight, most of it going to and from the Elk Paper Company.

 In 1893, the Lancaster, Cecil, & Southern Railroad opened a 4 1/2-mile spur from Childs to Providence, this road bringing freight rail service to a cluster of manufacturers on the Little Elk Creek.
 In May 1972, the B & O, which had acquired the line many years earlier, gave notice that it was completely abandoning the branch, which had seen declining service for decades as industries along the creek closed.

 The Childs Post Office was established in 1887, and has been housed in at least three locations since that time.
 The ZIP code is 21916.
 The Post Office is currently located on Blue Ball Road, just north of the intersection of Childs and Blue Ball Road.
 At one time it was housed in the Old Childs Store, located at the northwest corner of what is now Childs, Star Route and Blue Ball Roads.
 The Old Childs Store is now an antique and art store.
 The third location was in a small one room building.
 In 1985, Childs was the location for the first issue of a six-cent tricycle stamp.
 A forgery of the first day of issue bearing a Childs postmark can be found on display at the Smithsonian.

-The Cecil County Poorhouse was located just outside of Childs when the county purchased about 174 acres of land adjacent to the village from Henry Hollingsworth in 1788.
-Paupers, the elderly, sick, and mentally ill, people with nowhere else to turn, were cared for here until 1952.
+The Cecil County Poorhouse was located just outside of Childs.
+The county purchased about 174 acres of land adjacent to the village from Henry Hollingsworth in 1788.
+Paupers – the elderly, sick, mentally ill, and people with nowhere else to turn – were cared for here until 1952.
 That year, the old county farm property was put up for sale.
 It was purchased by Elk Paper Manufacturing Company of Childs, the new owner donating part of the tract to the Oblate Sisters of Mt.
 Aviat Academy.
 The potter's field, the final resting place for paupers who couldn't afford a burial, is located across the road from Mt.
 Aviat Academy.
 It was used as the county cemetery until 1950, and there are from this period some 150 to 200 unmarked graves.
 There is a stone on the southern side of Childs Road that notes the location and dates of active use of the burial ground.
 The Potter's Field was also the site of a public execution in 1879.